 The role of journalism in saving human life on this planet.

-If the news can show it can change course, apologize, unflaw its flaws, than it may do much more than become trustworthy again.
+If the news can show it can change course, apologize and address its flaws, then it may do much more than become trustworthy again.
 It might make the difference on helping save the world, rather than reporting its downfall.
 That is how powerful the truth can be.
 Serve that.

 Note.
 When you fear for your job, seek to act with as many colleagues as possible.
 When a colleague is forbidden access to press conferences for asking real questions, walk out with them.
 In the end power is just a story, that needs people to serve it, in order to work.
 When you are a student in journalism ask your professors questions about the role of the news media.
 Ask them how to avoid the traps mentioned above.
 Don’t take any ‘be realistic, play along’ answers.
 It’s as Greta Thunberg said.
 The adults thus far haven’t been adult enough in dealing with the climate crisis.
 You should be.

 Sadly rather the news is becoming worse.
 Even journalists start to notice.
 But even they go in the direction of my conclusion: